The LGBTQ+ tennis players smashing down barriers at the French Open 2024

 Daria Kasatkina

-Russian tennis star Daria Kasatkina was seeded 14th at the Australian Open 2024 and became the highest-profile out gay tennis star on the WTA tour when she came out publicly in July 2022.
+Russian tennis star Daria Kasatkina is seeded 10th at the French Open 2024 and became the highest-profile out gay tennis star on the WTA tour when she came out publicly in July 2022.

 The 26-year-old, who has a career-high ranking of number eight and reached the quarter-finals at Wimbledon in 2018, confirmed her relationship with Olympic figure skater Natalia Zabiiako via Instagram.